 Blockchain is the technology that powers cryptocurrency, volatile internet-money that some call digital gold (and Warren Buffett calls “rat-poison squared.”)
 There are hundreds of cryptocurrencies, but the best known is Bitcoin.
-This guide aims to help you understand Bitcoin and be better able to navigate the world of cryptocurrency.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+This guide aims to help you understand Bitcoin and be better able to navigate the world of cryptocurrency.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is blockchain technology?

 Blockchain, put simply, is a system of decentralized record-keeping for cryptocurrency transactions.
 It’s also known as “decentralized ledger technology” (usually by large companies who want to distance themselves from the wild stories that come from the cryptocurrency market).

 This blockchain ledger is structured so that its books cannot be cooked.
 That’s because, instead of, say, a shopkeeper tending to the only copy of its ledger whose curled pages tell the story of all the tuna cans and lollipops and bottles of gin ever sold in the shop, everyone has a copy of the blockchain ledger.
 You can download Bitcoin’s ledger here.
 It’s over 300 gigabytes.